Alessandro Rosina: Return to Zenit

 After his loan deal with Cesena came to an end, Rosina returned to Zenit and was subsequently registered for Russian Premier League football.
 On 14 August he was included in the starting line-up against Amkar and put off a dynamic performance, but due to below-par passing and general lack of end product he was substituted even before the break.
 Despite this, Zenit head coach Luciano Spalletti praised Rosina for his footballing attitude and determination to fight for a place in the team, promising him a squad role for the remainder of the season.
 Rosina had to fight off competition from Lazović, Aleksei Ionov, Szabolcs Huszti as well as recovering Bystrov.
 In April, he won his second Russian Premier League title.

 Return to Italy

 On 31 August 2012, Rosina was sold to Siena.
 He spent two seasons with the club, until its bankruptcy in July 2014.

 On 23 July 2014, he signed with Serie B club Catania.

 International career

 Rosina was a member of the Italy U-21 team from 2004 to 2007.

-On 17 October 2007, Rosina made his Italian national team debut against South Africa in an international friendly match.
+On 17 October 2007, Rosina made his Italy national team debut against South Africa in an international friendly match.